What are Patients Saying?

 Lewis Coleman, Portland, OR

-Lewis Coleman - Northwest Regional Heart Center PatientLewis Coleman - Northwest Regional Heart Center Patient
+Lewis Coleman - Northwest Regional Heart and Vascular PatientLewis Coleman - Northwest Regional Heart and Vascular Patient

-Lewis Coleman chose Dr. Thomas Molloy and the Northwest Regional Heart Center for his robotic heart surgery.
+Lewis Coleman chose Dr. Thomas Molloy and Northwest Regional Heart and Vascular for his robotic heart surgery.
 Today his quality of life has drastically improved and he credits Dr. Molloy and his team for that change.

 Lewis chose the Dr. Tom Molloy and the Northwest Regional Heart Center because they took the time to listen to him, discuss his concerns and advise him on the best course of treatment.
 In the end Lewis and Dr. Molloy chose robotic heart surgery because of the benefits of the minimally invasive approach.